jansheikkinen/simworld/README.md

 # simworld

-a (likely CLI-based) simulated natural environment written in rust
+a (likely CLI-based) simulated natural environment written in zig

 ## ideas

 ### engine

-+ library-esque engine in rust, with frontend and mods all written in lua
++ library-esque engine in zig, with frontend and mods all written in lua
-  + lua chosen over rhai predominantly because i'm more familiar with it, and it has first-class function support, which rhai doesn't
+  + some way to specify mod dependencies
 + tick-based, with separate rendering and simulation threads
 + save/load/create worlds
 + mod api written such that modded creatures/biomes/etc can hook into general